Skip to content

 UnderReplicatedPartitions

-• A Broker has crashed.
+• A Broker going down.

 Measurement kafka_replica_manager

-Metric Description Data Type
+Metrics Description Data Type

-UnderReplicatedPartitions Number of partitions in an unsynchronized state int
+UnderReplicatedPartitions Number of Partitions in an unsynchronized state int

 OfflineLogDirectoryCount